Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>A Collection of symbol objects used to visualize the feature.</p>

-The Class SymbolLayers has the following structure :
+The Class SymbolLayers has the following structure:

 <table>
 	<tr>